eagleeyez/just-dice.com/README.md

 If an input box does not have focus you are able to use the 'r' key to run the martingale strategy.

+The bot currently has 3 chat commands

+1. Bstop: Will stop the bot.
+2. Bstart: Will start bot with values in bot gui.
+3. Commands: Will list off the start and stop command.

 Finally
 -------